ag7775/NewsApp-Flutter/README.md

-# newsapp_flutter
+# NewsApp Flutter

-A new Flutter application.
+A new flutter news application uses Json parsing to parse the new api data and display it in UI elements.

 ## Getting Started